NDIS Audit Checklist

 Participant Documentation

-Participant records should demonstrate that services are delivered in accordance with the NDIS Practice Standards.
+Participant records need to demonstrate that services are being delivered in accordance with the NDIS Practice Standards and each participant's individual plan and goals.

 Participant service agreements